 Neurodegenerative disorders are debilitating diseases that cause the progressive deterioration and/or death of the neurons within the brain’s nerve cells.
 Chief among the resulting problems are issues with movement and/or mental functioning.
 Over time, these disorders can alter personality and cause confusion.
 They also can result in the destruction of brain tissue.
 Because of the body’s inability to regenerate or replace neurons, neurodegenerative disorders have no cure.

-Included in the broad classification of neurodegenerative disorders are Alzheimer’s disease and dementia, Parkinson’s disease and related disorders, ALS (Lou Gehrig’s disease), and Huntington’s disease.
+Included in the broad classification of neurodegenerative disorders are Alzheimer’s disease and dementia, Parkinson’s disease and related disorders and Huntington’s disease.

 What Are the Symptoms of Neurodegenerative Disorders?